Physical Therapy Exercise for Arm Pain

 - An increase in swelling or redness

-Our licensed physical therapist will work with you and perform various tests to identify the cause of your arm pain.
-After that, the physical therapist will develop a personalized treatment plan based on your injuries and objectives.
+Our doctors will work with you and perform various tests to identify the cause of your arm pain.
+After that, the doctor who does physical therapy will develop a personalized treatment plan based on your injuries and objectives.

 The treatment plan includes exercises that will strengthen the affected muscles and tendons.
 These exercises can also help you regain your range of motion and prevent re-injury.
 Physical therapy can also help you avoid scarring after surgery.